 Traditional and even recently developed cannabis processing technologies require multi-step procedures, including cutting, separating, cooling, drying, and curing.
 It is common for the average operation to utilize several machines, processes, and an impressive amount of labor to achieve these time-sensitive operations.
 However, cryogenic separation can significantly cut down on these steps with a single machine.

 Traditional extraction is split between solvent-based and solventless methods, with each category featuring a varied selection of chemical agents and techniques or a combination thereof.

 Cryogenic devices can process up to 600 kgs (1,334 lbs) of plant material per hour.
 They can capture up to 97% of cannabinoids and increase solvent-based capacity by up to 400%, all while preserving overall trichome quality and quantity.

-CryoMass Technologies is currently in their consumer trial phase, as they run their device through rigorous testing and efficiency improvements for large-scale operations geared towards cultivators and processors.
+CryoMass Technologies is currently in its consumer trial phase, as they run its device through rigorous testing and efficiency improvements for large-scale operations geared towards cultivators and processors.

 The company’s 11-foot tall, 160-square-foot device is no space-saving ideal.
 However, the cost savings of this technology and similar services are enough to offset losses, labor, and inefficiencies.
 While publicly available pricing is still limited, the areas for cost savings are very much evident.